Many of us fall into the perfectionism trap.

-The great thing with the 80/20 rule is that success doesn't require perfection.
+The great thing about the 80/20 rule is that success doesn't require perfection.
 It's about identifying the things that create the most value for your goals, then focusing your time and energy on them.

 This rule can be applied to everyone's professional and personal lives.
 It can help you with time management at work—for instance, 20% of your to-do list accounts for 80% of your results.
-Or you can use it in your personal life: maybe 20% of your relationships give you 80% of your happiness and fulfillment.
+Or you can use it in your personal life–maybe 20% of your relationships give you 80% of your happiness and fulfillment.

 Prioritize what gives you the best results and let go of the rest.

 Pareto's principle reminds us that everything doesn't need to be perfect.

 What really matters is that you achieved your goal, and did it within a reasonable amount of time.